brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 # Populates the opening / `lead` text on a page
 lead:
   - I build websites and have been doing so for around two decades.
-People who do what I do are often referred to as <a href="https://bradfrost.com/blog/post/frontend-design/">Frontend Designers</a>, UI Developers, UI Engineers or <a href="https://snook.ca/archives/opinion/design-engineering">Design Engineers</a>.
+I specialise in the “<a href="https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/">front-of-the-front-end</a>”, the somewhat broad and fuzzy intersection between design and back-end engineering.

 # Page-specific metadata content added to the `<head>`
 # head: "